techrah/techrah.github.io/_posts/2020-01-07-build-openmp-macos-catalina-complete.md

 If you're not careful how you install R on macOS, when you try to install R packages, R may try to build those packages from source.
 We like our package managers.
 They usually make finding and installing software a cinch.
 On macOS, the two most popular ones are MacPorts and [Homebrew][1] (a.k.a. `brew`).
 In this post, I'll be using `brew` -- partially.
 If you're already a `brew` fan and have had to install R, you most like did so with `brew install r`.
 This is probably the wrong choice for most people as this could prevent R from using pre-built binaries when installing packages.

-Installing R packages from source can take a long time and there's usually no advantage to doing do.
+Installing R packages from source can take a long time and there's usually no advantage to doing so.
 Even if you force the R package installer to install the binary package instead of building it from source, these binary packages may expect R itself to be installed in a specific location and won't work if they can't find and link to the R framework.

 Moreover, unless you know what you're doing, you'll likely not build the package correctly for optimal speed and performance.
 If you're building from source and require optimal performance, you'll have to spend some time profiling your builds to ensure they are getting built optimally.